adsl14/monitoring/README.md

 <img src="images/logo.jpg" width="50%">

-Machine learning network for monitoring areas using sentinel-2 for analisys and sentinel-1 for analisys and training.
+Deep learning network for monitoring areas using sentinel-2 for analisys and sentinel-1 for analisys and training.

 ## Install Earth Engine API and Tensorflow in Windows 10